Coming of Age (Galatians 3:23-4:7)

 The second thing this passage shows us is that it will never work.

 There’s something very interesting in this passage.
-If you know the Bible, you know that a good part of the Bible is comprised of God’s Law.
+If you know the Bible, you know that a good part of the Bible is God’s Law.
 You know the Ten Commandments and the other passages in the Old Testament that teach us how we should live.
 It’s very tempting to look at those and think that if we only keep these laws, then God will accept us.

-But in the passage that was read this morning, Paul gives us three images of the law to show us that the keeping the law will never make us right with God.
+But in the passage that was read this morning, Paul gives us three images of the law to show us that keeping the law will never make us right with God.
 We will never be able to obey God enough to be accepted.
 What are the three images?

 In Galatians 3:23, Paul says that the law is like a prison warden, keeping God’s people in protective custody until Jesus Christ could be revealed: